FRITZ!Box 3370 Service - Knowledge Base

 1 Connecting FRITZ!Boxes with a network cable

-- you cannot connect the FRITZ!Boxes over wireless LAN.
+- cannot connect the FRITZ!Boxes over wireless LAN.

 2 Connecting FRITZ!Boxes over powerline

-- you cannot use a network cable or wireless LAN to connect the FRITZ!Boxes directly.
+- cannot use a network cable or wireless LAN to connect the FRITZ!Boxes directly.

 3 Connecting the FRITZ!Boxes over wireless LAN